 - Rest as much as possible.
 If you can, sleep when the baby sleeps.

 - Don't smoke.
-Smoking during breast-feeding exposes babies to nicotine, which can interfere with your baby's sleep.
+Smoking during breast-feeding exposes babies to nicotine, which can interfere with your baby's sleep, as well as risks a cigarette burn to the baby.
 Secondhand smoke also increases the risk of sudden infant death syndrome (SIDS), as well as respiratory illnesses.

 Also ask your baby's doctor about vitamin D supplements for the baby, especially if you're exclusively breast-feeding.
 Breast milk might not provide enough vitamin D, which helps your baby absorb calcium and phosphorus — nutrients necessary for strong bones.